-Welcome to Croft Close Set-aside!
+Welcome to Croft Close Nature Reserve

-Croft Close Set-aside is a green space being reclaimed by nature.
+Croft Close Nature Reserve is a green space being reclaimed by nature.
 For the last 20 years this formerly arable field has been left largely unmanaged resulting in a rich mosaic of habitats packed into only 4.5 ha.
 This site has recently received County Wildlife Site status and has the potential to become a Local Nature Reserve.

 Enjoy taking a walk and exploring your way along the footpaths which criss-cross through the area.
 You will find there are two exits onto Gun's Lane as well as the entrance at the end of Croft Close.
 If you head straight down the path from the end of Croft Close you will see the Old Oak tree on your left hand side.
 It is over 500 years old and has shed several limbs in the past twenty years.

 Carry on following the path back into the set-aside and enjoy the huge variety of trees and shrubs growing in this special place.
 There are fruit trees, rowan ash, sycamore, field maple, oak, silver birch, holme oak and many others.
 The wild flowers fill it with colour and are alive with bees, butterflies, moths insects and other creatures.
 The floor is often carpeted in fungi too.
-If you would like to see some photos, please join Abbeyfields Facebook page.
+If you would like to see some photos, please join HIGS Facebook page.
 For pictures and video footage of the creatures living here join the Histon & Impington Wildlife Facebook page.
 Foxes, muntjac deer, squirrels, rabbits, badgers and mice have all made this place their home.
 There are frogs, newts and grass snakes and lizards here too in the small pond area.

 There are numerous birds living here, and many red and amber listed species including the much endangered turtle dove.
 Two years ago there were two nesting pairs, last year one pair but in 2021 just one lone male has been calling for a mate with no success.